 This section is a summary of v0.9 of the living document that defines the ELIXIR Compute Platform and is available online.

 The need for an ELIXIR reference technical architecture was first discussed during a BioMedBridges e-Infrastructure workshop in May 2014, where reference was made to the MONARC report that formed the basis of the Tiered model that was initially adopted by WLCG community to serve the needs of High Energy Physics.
 Following on from work by the ELIXIR Authentication and Authorization Infrastructure (AAI), Storage and Cloud Task Forces to define a set of Technical Use Cases, a workshop was held in Amsterdam (12-13th March 2015) to discuss with representatives of ELIXIR nodes, European e-Infrastructures and other service providers, how the ELIXIR-EXCELERATE Scientific Use Cases could be mapped onto the Technical Use Cases and thereby define the ELIXIR Compute Platform.
-Through a series of presentations and breakouts the technical aspects of the Scientific Use Cases were identified and mapped to a number of Technical Use Cases.
+Through a series of presentations and breakouts, the technical aspects of the Scientific Use Cases were identified and mapped to a number of Technical Use Cases.
 As a result of these discussions, a number of recommendations have been made for technical solutions that together will provide an ELIXIR Compute Platform.
 The platform can not only support the ELIXIR-EXCELERATE Scientific Use Cases, but a vast range of other data analysis activities that will be found within the ELIXIR research community.
 Such as:

 Hosting portals that enable users to select and launch virtual machines onto an available cloud resource (e.g. for training activities).